Shahs of Sunset's Golnesa GG Gharachedaghi Is Ending Her One-Month Marriage

 "January 25, 2017 We walked into a courthouse just to see what type of paperwork is needed for getting married.
 They sarcastically told us there's a small chapel we could go to and do it right then," she captioned a video of the ceremony that has since been deleted.
 "An hour later, we walked out of that chapel as husband & wife.
 We clearly weren't dressed for it and I couldn't stop laughing from shock... but f--k it... we're not like ordinary people."

 Just last week, she stepped out at OK!
-Magazine's Pre-Oscar party, still donning her massive wedding, which she couldn't help but gush to E!
+Magazine's Pre-Oscar party, still donning her massive wedding ring, which she couldn't help but gush to E!
 News about.

 "He did a good job," she told us exclusively before joking, "I had to guide him but it's okay."